-First, the property value threshold of €220,000, above which a lower LTV limit applies for FTBs, was re-considered.
-The €220,000 threshold level was originally calibrated with reference to median house prices in Dublin.
-However, house prices have been increasing since the introduction of the measures; for example, the median price in Dublin was around €280,000 during the first half of 2016.
+First, the property value threshold of $\in 220,000$, above which a lower LTV limit applies for FTBs, was re-considered.
+The $\notin 220,000$ threshold level was originally calibrated with reference to median house prices in Dublin.
+However, house prices have been increasing since the introduction of the measures; for example, the median price in Dublin was around $\notin 280,000$ during the first half of 2016.
 In the absence of changes to the Regulations, this represents an effective tightening of the LTV requirement on FTBs, particularly in the Dublin area.
-Examination of new lending since the introduction of the measures shows the importance of the LTI limit to the overall framework.
+Examination of new lending since the introduction of the walue of the LTV threshold, the LTI limit to the overall framework.
 Irrespective of the value of the LTV threshold, the LTI ratio acts as a constraint on many FTBs of higher-valued properties from taking on significantly higher leverage.
-In addition, further investigation of the default risk of FTBs and SSBs shows that, using the most recent data, the difference in default rate between FTBs and SSBs is now no lower for buyers who purchased lower valued houses.
+In addition, further investigation of the default risk of FTBs and SSBs is now no lower for buyers who purchased lower valued houses.